-Required for students seeking State Certification in ESL
+Required for students seeking State Certification in ESL Required for Master Reading Teacher

-30 hours M.Ed. in Reading and English as a Second Language Required Curriculum 30 hours M.Ed. in Special Education with Diagnostician Specialization Required Curriculum
+30 hours M.Ed. in Reading and English as a Second Language Required Curriculum

+30 hours M.Ed. in Special Education with Diagnostician Specialization Required Curriculum

 College of Education graduate students who are in a dual master's degree program where a state certification exam is required, should meet with their Program Advisor prior to registering for their first exam in order to determine which exam should be taken first.
-Students will be authorized only to take one TExES exam at a time.
+Students will be authorized only to take one TEXES exam at a time.
 The first exam taken must be passed before permission to register for a second (different) exam will be given.